 Barnet, London, November 24, 2009.
-Three Swedes are on their way to the Barnet Copthall indoor pool, located a bit north-west of the subway system of central London.
-The tallest of the three is there to compete in a race and the other two, we may refer to them as The Professor and The Boxer, are more focused on what central London has to offer in terms of culinary experiences.
-The Tall One is only to swim in one race, and how long could that take?
-16–17 minutes?
+Three Swedes are on their way to the Barnet Copthall indoor pool, located a bit northwest of the subway system of central London.
+The tallest of the three is there to compete in a race and the other two—we will refer to them as The Professor and The Boxer—are more focused on central London’s culinary experiences.
+The Tall One is only set to swim in one race, and how long could that take?
+Sixteen minutes or so?

 Once the three friends find their way to the swimming pool, they realize that the competition will take longer.
 No less than 63 swimmers are to complete 1,500 meters.
 The Professor starts calculating how long it will take before they can return to Soho, Hammersmith and Earl’s Court to get a nice meal.

 The competition pool has eight lanes, which means that swimmers enter the pool eight times.
 Every 1,500 meters takes about 20 minutes for the fastest swimmer.
 This results in three races per hour.
-However, not everyone is able to swim the distance in 20 minutes.
-Most swimmers need about 30 minutes.
-The Professor’s mathematical study indicates that the trio won’t be able to reach the center of London until about 10:30 p.m.
+However, not everyone is able to swim the distance in 20 minutes—most swimmers need about 30 minutes.
+The Professor’s mathematical calculations indicate that the trio won’t be able to reach the center of London until about 10:30 p.m.
 Are the kitchens even open at that time?
-The Professor, who appreciates well-prepared food, in horror imagines himself standing next to a fast food joint eating a soggy falafel wrapped in a dry pita.
+The Professor, who appreciates well-prepared food, in horror imagines himself standing next to a fast food joint eating a soggy falafel in a dry pita.

 The competition is open to both men and women.
-One of the competitors in the first heat is a really quite obese woman using a mobility walker for support.
+One of the competitors in the first heat is a quite obese woman using a mobility walker for support.
 She jumps into the water from the starting block to happily reach the finish line 39 minutes later.
 The vast majority of swimmers competing in masters swimming don’t care about their relative speed compared to the other competitors.

-Somewhere in the middle of the competition, The Professor, The Boxer and The Tall One notice something: A woman born in 1931 is going to swim!
-Jane Asher isn’t the oldest swimmer on the list, but the time she’s reported is surprisingly fast: 23 minutes, or 46 seconds per 50 meters.
-The Tall One and The Professor start doing some math and reach the conclusion that the swimming skills of Jane Asher in relation to others, predominantly younger swimmers, means that out of close to 10,000 swimmers in the field, she would be among the hundred best swimmers at the Vansbrosimningen.
+Somewhere in the middle of the competition, The Professor, The Boxer and The Tall One notice something: a woman born in 1931 is going to swim!
+Jane Asher isn’t the oldest swimmer on the list, but the time she has reported is surprisingly fast: 23 minutes, or 46 seconds per 50 meters.
+The Tall One and The Professor start doing some math and reach the conclusion that the swimming skills of Jane Asher in relation to other, predominantly younger swimmers, means that out of close to 10,000 swimmers in the field, she would be among the 100 best swimmers at the Vansbrosimningen.
 This at the age of 78.
 Astounding!

 Some messy planning of the heats means that the three friends don’t know in which lane Jane Asher will swim.
 Nor does a visual inspection of the physiognomy of the swimmers provide them with any clues, despite the fact that they’re not that far away.
 After the start, however, there’s no doubt as to who’s star in the race.